 If you regularly add good quality content to your website then it’s much more likely that readers will share it.

-Have you got social media icons on your pages that make it super easy for people to share?
-Do you ask for comments (really good for your Google ranking!) or do you ask them specifically to share with others (The Design Trust does – see bottom of this page!)
+Do you ask for comments (really good for your Google ranking!) or do you ask readers specifically to share with others (The Design Trust does – see bottom of this page!)

 Do you refer to other articles and product pages and include internal links?
 This will make sure that your reader or client is more likely to stay longer on your site, and also remember you.